Announcing The 2018 Palouse Guy Workshop/Tour "Spring Palouse."

 What -- Workshop with Gary Hamburgh & Scott Bourne.
-Limit 12 participants - two instructors (Minimum five participants.)
+Limit 12 participants - two instructors (Currently more than half sold out.)

 Where -- The Palouse Region, SE Washington State/Northwestern Idaho

 When -- Spring Workshop — Wednesday through Sunday, June 6, thru June 10, 2018 (Plus add-on day - see below.)

 Focus — Spring/Early Summer Colors, World Class Cowboy Training Facility, Horses, Old trucks, Barns, Crop Patterns, etc.

 Explore the Palouse

 Our landscape workshops run from Wednesday at 5:00 PM until Sunday morning.
 The workshop fee includes access, property releases, instruction, critiques, and guide service.
 Attendees are responsible for hotel, transportation and food and must bring their own cameras.
 We will carpool to each shooting location.
 For planning purposes you will need to fly to Spokane, WA and then rent a car for the one hour 25 minute drive to our workshop location.
 If you prefer to fly into Seattle early so you can visit Olympic or Mt.
 Rainier National Parks before our workshop, you'll have a four hour 45 minute drive to our workshop location from Sea-Tac Airport.
 Our hotel charges around $130 per night but you are free to stay someplace less expensive if you prefer.
 You'll get the most out of the workshop if you stay with the group.
 We have blocked off a group of rooms and a classroom at the hotel to make your experience more convenient.
 Exact details will be provided in our tour packet after we have received your payment.

 On the first evening, we'll have an orientation meeting, pizza dinner (free) and we will show instructor photos during a short series of slide shows.
 We'll share our itinerary and get ready for an early start the next day so we can capture sunrise on the Palouse.